lineCode/ULIS/README.md

 # ULIS2
-Unique Library for Imaging Systems
+U Library for Imaging Systems

 ## License
 Check LICENSE.md, ULIS2 is not available for commercial use.